alvesoaj/eFLL/README.md

 **FuzzyRuleAntecedent** object - This object is used to compound the object FuzzyRule, responsible for assembling the antecedent of the conditional expression of a FuzzyRule.

-**FuzzyRuleConsequente** object - This object is used to render the object FuzzyRule, responsible for assembling the output expression of a FuzzyRule.
+**FuzzyRuleConsequent** object - This object is used to render the object FuzzyRule, responsible for assembling the output expression of a FuzzyRule.

 ## Tips